brknapp/Project_1/README.md

     ##  9 Rogue One: A Star Wars Story                  2016        tt3748528     movie       https://m.me… 539          True
     ## 10 Star Wars: Episode IX - The Rise of Skywalker 2019        tt2527338     movie       https://m.me… 539          True

-# Build URL to search for More than One Title or Series
+# Build URL to Search for One or More Titles or Series

 Now, what if you want to get all of the data for all of the Star Wars movies and all of the Indiana Jones movies.
 The function below can